carlesmila/RF-spatial-proxies/README.md

 # Random forests with spatial proxies for environmental modelling: opportunities and pitfalls

 This repository contains the code and data for the paper "Random forests with spatial proxies for environmental modelling: opportunities and pitfalls" by Carles Milà, Marvin Ludwig, Edzer Pebesma, Cathryn Tonne, and Hanna Meyer.
-The manuscript has been submitted to the journal *Environmental Modelling & Software*.
+The manuscript has been submitted to the journal *Geoscientific Model Development*.
 The content of this repository is organised according to the structure of the article, i.e. a simulation study and two case studies.

 ## Simulation study